Clarkinia/clarkiniaastrology/messagereceived.md

 receive: You will receive your chart by email one day prior to your consultation.
 get-birth-info: Y
 career: this is for the paypal button
-the-notice: "Cancellation notice:"
-notice: You may cancel for a full refund when you give at least 24-hours notice.
-If you miss your appointment, cancel or reschedule with less than 24-hours notice, you will be charged the full amount of your purchase.
 ---
 <!-- STORE -->
 - 1-hour consultation